Satyagni/Lumen/README.md

 ---

 > [!NOTE]
 > **Disclaimer**: Lumen v0.2 is a research-focused milestone release.
-Stability and workflow correctness were prioritized over UI polish.
+We are aware of minor instabilities which will consequently be fixed in future realeases.

 ---